nwoltman/uuid-token-generator/README.md

 [![Dependency Status](https://david-dm.org/nwoltman/uuid-key-generator.svg)](https://david-dm.org/nwoltman/uuid-key-generator)
 [![devDependency Status](https://david-dm.org/nwoltman/uuid-key-generator/dev-status.svg)](https://david-dm.org/nwoltman/uuid-key-generator#info=devDependencies)

-Provides a class that generates random keys with custom size and base-encoding using the RFC4122 v4 UUID algorithm.
-Generated keys are strings that are guaranteed to always be the same length, depending on the specified bit-size of the key.
+Provides a class that generates random keys with custom size and base-encoding using the [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) v4 UUID algorithm.
+Generated keys are strings that are guaranteed to always be the same length, depending on the [bit-size](#new-keygeneratorbitsize-baseencoding--object) specified for the key.

 Great for generating things like API keys and compact IDs.